sabrinasayed99/Fake-Job-Posts/README.md

 - Visualization: Streamlit

 ## Methods:
 I built a baseline Naive Bayes Classifier, an XGBoost Classifier, and an XGBoost Classifier hypertuned with Grid Search Cross Validation and SMOTE.
 I utilized nltk to preprocess the textual data with lemmatization, removing stop words, and handling punctuation.
-I also created a modeling pipeline with a preprocessor implemented TargetEncoder, StandardScaler and TF-IDF vectorization.
+I also created a modeling pipeline with a preprocessor that implements a TargetEncoder, StandardScaler and TF-IDF vectorizer.
 I used hyperparameter tuning technique like Synthetic Minority Oversampling to address class imbalance in the dataset.
 I prioritized the recall score and accuracy as my main evaluating metrics.

 ## Results: